RichardBradley/liquibase.github.com/_posts/2014-06-18-adding-liquibase-on-an-existing-project.md

 ---
 layout: default
 subnav: subnav_blog.md
-title: Adding Liquibase on an Existing project
+title: Adding Liquibase to an Existing project
 ---
+# Adding Liquibase to an Existing Project

 The <a href="http://www.liquibase.org/quickstart.html">Quick Start Guide</a> works well for starting Liquibase on a new project because your empty changelog file matches your empty database.
 However, when you have an existing project with an existing database things are more complicated.